mrakgr/The-Spiral-Language/readme.md

 Back in 2016, I ran into a fairly extreme serialization challenge when trying to pass data to a NN agent.
 At that time, I had no idea how to do pickler combinators so my situation was that much worse - I fervently wished for some way to map a regular type to a sequence of one-hot vectors.

-An one-hot vector is an array whose elements are all 0, apart from a single element which is 1.
-I needed an efficient way to do this task - I tried doing it by hand in C style, but the problem with doing that quickly becomes aparent.
-It is extemely unsafe and very hard to do.
+A one-hot vector is an array whose elements are all 0, apart from a single element which is 1.
+I needed an efficient way to do this task - I tried doing it by hand in C style, but the problem with doing that quickly becomes apparent.
+It is extremely unsafe and very hard to do.
 It is a killer combination that slowly set me on the path of being a language designer.

-Suppose you the task is to pass an imput from some poker game to the NN agent.
+Suppose you the task is to pass an input from some poker game to the NN agent.

 ```
 union action =